Languagewire/html-dumper/README.md

 ![Coverage 95.90%](https://img.shields.io/badge/coverage-95.90%25-brightgreen)
 ![License: MIT](https://img.shields.io/badge/license-MIT-blue)

 HtmlDumper is a PHP library which downloads a copy of an HTML page and its assets into a target directory.
-It is used at LanguageWire to create static versions of documents used as translation contexts.

 - Downloads HTML source code and transforms all URIs into relative paths, creating an updated `index.html` file.
 - Parses HTML and fetches relevant resources